SazzatTuhin/Grand-Cineplex/README.md

-# GRAND-CINEPLEX: A Secure Movie Management Platform with Multi-Factor Authentication and Custom Favorites"
+# GRAND-CINEPLEX: A Secure Movie Management Platform with Multi-Factor Authentication and Custom Favorites

 Grand Cineplex is a feature-rich movie management platform that allows users to create, update, and delete movies with ease.
 It offers a seamless browsing experience where users can explore various movies and actors, and mark their favorites for quick access.
 Security is a top priority, with multi-factor authentication implemented to ensure enhanced account protection, providing a safe and user-friendly environment for all movie enthusiasts.

-## Features

 ## Features